amberlight303/FirmManager/README.md

 # Firm Manager
 ## Description:
-I created this demo web app originally in 2016 while I was studying at the university, made minor subsequent changes after.
+I made this demo web app originally in 2016 while I was studying at the university, made minor subsequent changes after.
 The subject of this demo web application is a closed software development tracking system that can be useful for tracking information about employees, projects, employees assignments to the projects.
 There is features such as posts, comments, pagination, likes.